microsoft/accessibility-insights-action/docs/ado-extension-inputs.md

 -   `authType` (One of: "AAD").
 For sites with authenticated pages, use with `serviceAccountName` and `serviceAccountPassword` to specify the authentication type.
 Learn [how to set up authentication](https://aka.ms/AI-action-auth).

 -   `serviceAccountName` (string).
-Email address for the service account to be used in authentication.
+For sites with authenticated pages, the email address for the non-people service account.
 Use the Key Vault task to securely set the email address.
 Learn [how to set up authentication with Key Vault](https://aka.ms/AI-action-auth).

 -   `serviceAccountPassword` (string).
-Password for the service account to be used in authentication.
+For sites with authenticated pages, the password for the non-people service account.
 Use the Key Vault task to securely set the password.
 Learn [how to set up authentication with Key Vault](https://aka.ms/AI-action-auth).

 -   `maxUrls` (int).
 Default: `100`.
 Maximum number of pages opened by crawler.
 The crawl will stop when this limit is reached.